Michael Peterson trial: Personal and professional life

 Michael Iver Peterson was born near Nashville, Tennessee, the son of Eugene Iver Peterson and Eleanor Peterson.
 He graduated from Duke University with a bachelor's degree in political science.
-While there, Peterson was president of Sigma Nu fraternity and was editor of The Chronicle, the daily student newspaper, from 1964 to 1965.
+While there, Peterson joined Sigma Nu fraternity and served as president.
+He also was editor of The Chronicle, the daily student newspaper, from 1964 to 1965.
 He attended classes at the law school of the University of North Carolina at Chapel Hill.

-After graduating, Peterson took a civilian job with the United States Department of Defense, where he was assigned to research arguments supporting increased military involvement in Vietnam.
-That year he also married Patricia Sue, who taught at an elementary school on the Rhein-Main Air Base in Gräfenhausen, West Germany.
-They had two children, Clayton and Todd.
+After graduating, Peterson took a civilian job with the United States Department of Defense.
+Assigned to a base in Germany, he researched arguments supporting increased military involvement in Vietnam.
+There he met and married Patricia Sue (Patty), a young American who taught at an elementary school on the Rhein-Main Air Base in Gräfenhausen, West Germany.
+They had two sons, Clayton and Todd.

 In 1968, Peterson was commissioned in the United States Marine Corps and served in the Vietnam War.
-In 1971, he received an honorable discharge with the rank of captain after a car accident left him with a permanent disability.
+In 1971, he received an honorable discharge with the rank of captain after a car crash in Japan, where he was serving as an MPO, left him with a permanent disability.

-Years later, during the 1999 Durham mayoral election, Peterson claimed he had been awarded a Silver Star, a Bronze Star with Valor, and two Purple Hearts.
-He had all the medals, but said he did not have the documentation for them.
-Peterson claimed he had received one Purple Heart after being hit by shrapnel when another soldier stepped on a land mine, and the other when he was shot.
-He later admitted his war injury was not the result of the shrapnel wound in Vietnam, but was the result of a car accident in Japan, where he was stationed after the war as a military police officer.
+Years later, during his candidacy for the 1999 Durham mayoral election, Peterson claimed he had been awarded a Silver Star, a Bronze Star with Valor, and two Purple Hearts.
+He had all the medals but said he did not have the documentation for them.
+Peterson claimed he had received one Purple Heart after being hit by shrapnel when another soldier stepped on a land mine and the other when he was shot.
+He later admitted his war injury was not the result of the shrapnel wound in Vietnam but was the result of a car accident in Japan, where he was stationed after the war as a military police officer.
 The News & Observer said records did not contain any mention of the two Purple Hearts that Peterson said he had received.